juniorsundarCasual/TGT/vault/volume-6.chapter-403.md

 [At this point, the entire world is the parasite's,] Tron stated.
 [Since they don't have a world of their own to sustain them, they will bleed this world for all that it is worth and then move on.
 And because my second world is searchable by tracking down my signature, it is only an eventuality for my new world to be on the parasite's crosshairs].

-[In fact, there is nothing that can stop the invader from finding and attacked my world.
-I can build protections and countermeasures, but seeing how effectively he dismantled my first struggle, it is clear that the attacker is far more experienced and stronger than I. This world is going to succumb too-]
+[In fact, there is nothing that can stop the invader from finding and attacking my world.
+I can build protections and countermeasures, but seeing how effectively he dismantled my first struggle, it is clear that the attacker is far more experienced and stronger than I am.
+This world is going to succumb too-]

 (And when it does, mine and Moni's world will soon follow.
 We borrowed a lot from Tron when building our worlds.
 Because of that, there is a route that exists that leads right to our worlds.)

-{And we aren't so experienced so as to put up a fight against the attacker like Tron.
+{And we aren't so experienced so as to put up a fight against the attacker, like Tron.
 If the parasite hits us, we will give up immediately,} Moni interjected. {The fate of this world and your original worlds hangs in the balance.}

 ____